Life has changed but at least there's samogon

 Samogon (self-made) is a Russian liquor that the people of Krasnaya Polyana, a town situated close to the exuberance of the Sochi Olympic Games, hold dear.

-"Look, it's like a child's tear," Baturin, 38, says samogon dribbles from a refrigerated metal tube into a three-litre bottle.
+"Look, it's like a child's tear," Baturin, 38, says samogon dribbles from a refrigerated metal tube into a three-liter bottle.

 Baturin has thrown away the first drops - 5 to 10 per cent of what's produced - because they will contain too much methanol and acetone.
 They fall on a barbecue and a huge flame roars into the air.